 Privacy and Data Security

-Arnold & Porter LLP's Privacy and Data Security practice assists businesses in a wide range of industries, from e-commerce start-ups to global FORTUNE 100 companies, in the increasingly challenging task of protecting data consistent with applicable law.
+Arnold & Porter's Privacy and Data Security practice assists businesses in a wide range of industries, from e-commerce start-ups to global FORTUNE 100 companies, in the increasingly challenging task of protecting data consistent with applicable law.
 We provide data protection counsel to technology and business leaders in connection with the development and use of emerging technology platforms; to clients in the financial services and health industries; and to others involved e-commerce, software development and deployment, telecommunications, government contracting, and a host of other activities.
 We work closely with our colleagues in the firm's Legislative and Public Policy practice group to ensure our clients are informed of and can appropriately anticipate and respond to developments in privacy legislation and regulation.

 In a wide variety of contexts, we represent financial institutions and their business partners with respect to financial information privacy and security, including matters under the Gramm-Leach-Bliley Act (GLBA), the Fair Credit Reporting Act (FCRA), the Fair and Accurate Credit Transactions Act (FACTA), the Payment Card Industry Data Security Standards, and state laws regulating the protection of personal financial information.
 We regularly assist clients in negotiating agreements that will adequately provide for such protection by service providers and other third parties.

 We advise various companies on privacy and data protection matters arising from the EU framework under the General Data Protection Regulation (GDPR) and the interpretation of its requirements by EU Member States.
 We also advise US companies on compliance with the EU Regulation, including assisting with enrolling in and complying with the US-EU Privacy Shield administered by the Department of Commerce.